 With the arrival of the cold season and shorter days, I felt the need for more warming and grounding meals.
 It’s still summer in Dallas, but I can smell fall in the air and I think my body is in tune with the change of seasons, regardless the temperatures in Dallas.
 This is a simple lectin-free and low histamine meal made in an Instant Pot, ready in one hour from start to finish, and we all know that the Instant Pot cooking time is time you can use to do something else.

-This article is a continuation of my first lunch box feature (Part 1), which is linked below.
+This article is a continuation of my first lectin-free lunch box feature (Part 1), which is linked below.
 I started this feature because I always get requests from parents for ideas of meals for their children.
 I also know that is hard to come up with new meals every day, and keep it healthy and nutritious at the same time.
 These lunch boxes are lectin-free because that happens to be the lifestyle I follow, but beyond the labeling they are just ideas of healthy food choices for your kids (and for you too).

 When I’m out of ideas of what to cook, I ask my husband, and he usually has some random, but inspired requests.
 This time he said chicken drumsticks and cold potato salad.
 I had everything I needed so I was happy to comply.
 This was a great lectin-free dinner, healthy, and easy to make.